The learning materials are not tailored to the needs of every country; they include generic cases that need local adaptation.

 c) Where do you see the greatest challenges for the victim in the coming weeks and how would you meet them?

-d) How would you react if the woman tells you during the conversation that she would like to return to her husband?
+d) How would you react if the woman told you during your conversation that she would like to return to her husband?

 The male perpetrator, against whom proceedings for slight bodily harm were initiated by the public prosecutor’s office, has a criminal record for the consumption of illegal substances.
-Due to the newly introduced evidence (photos and documentation of the injuries) in the preliminary proceedings, the public prosecutor’s office now gives the order to arrest the man in the course of the prepared charge of attempted murder.
-The police arrest the man and take him to the local prison.
-Pre-trial detention is finally imposed due to the risk of the crime being committed and he is now initially in custody for two weeks.
-After the initial interview, the social workers in charge there contact the victim protection agency in order to clarify any prohibition of contact and, in the case of his release, to report to the victim protection agency in accordance with the legal provisions for victim protection.
-The magistrate is of the opinion that it would rather be a case of grievous bodily harm and finally decides to release him from custody due to the safe accommodation of the victim and the man’s cooperative behaviour at the custody hearing.
+Due to the newly introduced evidence (photos and documentation of the woman’s injuries) in the preliminary proceedings, the public prosecutor’s office now gives the order to arrest the man in the course of the prepared charge of attempted murder.
+The man is arrested and taken to the local prison.
+Pre-trial detention is finally imposed due to the risk of a crime being committed, and he is now initially in custody for two weeks.
+After the initial interview, the social workers in charge contact the victim protection agency in order to clarify any prohibition of contact.
+In accordance with the legal provisions for victim protection, they would like to report to the victim protection agency, when and if he will be released.
+The magistrate thinks that it would rather be a case of grievous bodily harm and finally decides to release him from custody due to the victim’s safe accommodation and the man’s cooperative behaviour during the custody hearing.
 However, after contacting the supervising social workers, who consider the case to be very risky, a provisional probation order is issued.
 Shortly before the man is released from custody, the social workers contact the probation service in order to ensure a seamless transition from custody to further care.
 The man is closely supervised by the probation office until the main hearing.

 e) What factors should be taken into account when working with the perpetrator?
 Which risk factors should be considered by which institution?

-f) How do you do if the man tells you in the last conversation before release that he wants to take revenge on the woman for the fact that he has now been in custody?
+f) What do you do if, in your last conversation before his release, the man tells you that he wants to take revenge on the woman for the fact that he has now been in custody?

 g) What other conditions and orders, apart from probation assistance, are possible in the course of the man’s release?

-h) Consider possible scenarios after release: What happens, for example, if the man contacts the woman?
+h) Consider possible scenarios after his release: what happens, for example, if the man contacts the woman?

 Mr F., 34 years old, has been supervised by the probation service for 4 months.
-The arrangement took place in the course of a court order.
-Mr. F. was sentenced to 4 months’ imprisonment and 3 years’ probation due to a dangerous threat against his partner Ms. W. After the incident he was expelled from their shared flat and a prohibition to approach was imposed.
+The arrangement was made in the course of a court order.
+Mr. F. was sentenced to 4 months’ imprisonment and 3 years’ probation due to a dangerous threat against his partner Ms. W. After the incident, he was expelled from their shared flat and a prohibition to approach was imposed.
 In addition, the police informed the victim protection agency.
-Ms W. did not subsequently apply for a restraining order.
+Ms. W. did not subsequently apply for a restraining order.